Bira/octopus-carnival/_drafts/wir-mm-4e-choker.md

 We have two varieties of choker statted up here, both Unaligned and possessed of Int 6.
-I suppose this could mean not every choker the party meets is a bandit, but I don't think I ever saw any published examples of this.
+I suppose this could mean not every choker the party meets is a bandit, but I don't think I ever saw any published friendly chokers.

 The first variety is the **Cavern Choker**, who is a Small Natural Humanoid and a Level 4 Lurker with 42 HP.
 It has darkvision, a ground speed of 6, and a climb